 In 2013, Jessica conducted research on international aid in Cameroon as a Fulbright Fellow.
 Additionally, she served as the Secretary General for a nonprofit organization in South Korea for adoptees returning to Korea.

 Jessica graduated magna cum laude from both Seattle University and Boston College.
 In her free time she enjoys training for different races, traveling and telling jokes with her friends.

 Jessica Langill was born and raised in Milwaukee and has always called the south side her home.
 She graduated from Alverno College in 2015 with a BA in Psychology and supports in Community Leadership and Women's and Gender Studies and earned her Masters in Organizational Leadership and Civic Engagement through Claremont Lincoln University in 2019.
 Since 2010 Jessica has been working and volunteering in non-profit organizations that focus on areas of equal access to education, safe-sex education, homelessness and aging out of foster care, equal rights, and LGBTQ+ advocacy.

 Currently Jessica serves as the Equal Rights Specialist for the City of Milwaukee Equal Rights Commission.
 In this role she staffs the ERC, handles internal and community outreach, and brings about policies and procedures focused on improving the quality of life for all individuals living in the City of Milwaukee.
-Jessica is also an active community volunteer and a Production Team Manager for several areas at PrideFest Milwaukee and a non-skating official for the BrewCity Bruisers Roller Derby League.
+Jessica is also an active community volunteer and a Production Team Manager for several areas at PrideFest Milwaukee and a non-skating official and Vice-President of the Board of Directors for the BrewCity Bruisers roller derby league.

 Jessica lives on the south side of Milwaukee with her wife and pets and enjoys board games, traveling, and plants.